PASSWORDMANAGEMENT

-and career studies certificate.This program is recognized as a
+certificate.This program is recognized as a

 With the goal of competitive integrated employment, students will participate in the following:

-In-Person information sessions consist of a 1.5 overview of ±¬ÁÏÉçÇø and the Aspiring Scholars Program and a 1 hour walking tour of the campus.
+In-person information sessions consist of a 1.5 hour overview of ±¬ÁÏÉçÇø and the Aspiring Scholars Program and a 1 hour walking tour of the campus.
 Arrive to the Campus Tours office by 10:15am.
 Please plan for additional time to find and pay for parking and the time to walk to the office.
 You must RSVP to attend.

-Virtual information session consists of a 1 hour overview of the Aspiring Scholars
+Virtual or online information sessions via Zoom consist of a 1 hour overview of the Aspiring Scholars Program and a 30 minute Q&A

-Program and a 30 minute Q & A. You must RSVP to attend.
+session.
+You must RSVP to attend.

 New Program Opens Doors for Students with Intellectual Disabilities